urbinaticri/GraphNeuralNetworks/Node Classification/README.md

 <img src="./imgs/embeddings.gif" style="height:400px; width:400px" />

-## Parametrized GAT Model and node classification on PubMed dataset
+## Parametrized GAT Model and node classification on Cora/PubMed dataset

 Implementation of a model that uses as convolution [Graph Attention (v2)](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#torch_geometric.nn.conv.GATv2Conv) from the pytorch geometric library and can be tuned using different configuration of parameters: